kubernetes-sigs/ingress-controller-conformance/README.md

   ingress-controller-conformance [command]

 Available Commands:
-  context     Print the current Kubernetes context, server version, and supported Ingress APIVersions help        Help about any command list        List all Ingress verifications
+  apply       Apply Ingress conformance resources to the current cluster context     Print the current Kubernetes context, server version, and supported Ingress APIVersions help        Help about any command list        List all Ingress verifications